AdobeDocs/campaign-standard-learn.en/help/administrating/adobe-experience-platform-data-connector/checking-status-of-data-ingestion-jobs.md

 team: PM
 exl-id: aa0f8abe-0b42-4957-8a82-25521751b7af
 ---
-# Checking the status of a data ingestion job
+# Check the status of a data ingestion job

 >[!NOTE]
 >